 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 1A.
 The number/rate of teachers not fully credentialed as measured by HR reporting.
-Rate of teachers not fully credentialed-33% Rate of teachers not fully credentialed- 13% (2021-2022) Rate of teachers not fully credentialed- less than 15% The number/rate of teachers teaching outside of the area of competence as measured by HR reporting.
-Rate of teachers teaching outside of area of competence- 33% Rate of teachers teaching outside of area of competence- 13% (2021-2022) Rate of teachers teaching outside of area of competence- 15%
+Rate of teachers not fully credentialed-33% Rate of teachers not fully credentialed- 13% (2021-2022) Rate of teachers not fully credentialed- 7% (2022-23) Rate of teachers not fully credentialed- less than 15% The number/rate of teachers teaching outside of the area of competence as measured by HR reporting.
+Rate of teachers teaching outside of area of competence- 33% Rate of teachers teaching outside of area of competence- 13% (2021-2022) Rate of teachers teaching outside of area of competence- 7% (2022-23) Rate of teachers teaching outside of area of competence- 15%

 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 The Number/rate of teachers teaching ELs without authorization as measured by HR reporting.
-Rate of teachers teaching ELs without authorization- 33% Rate of teachers teaching ELs without authorization- 13% (2021-2022) Rate of teachers teaching ELs without authorization- 15% of students lacking lacking their own textbook as lacking their own textbook.
-Rate of students lacking their own textbook- 0% (2021-2022) Rate of students lacking their own textbook- 0% 1C.
+Rate of teachers teaching ELs without authorization- 33% Rate of teachers teaching ELs without authorization- 13% (2021-2022) Rate of teachers teaching ELs without authorization- 7% (2022-23) Rate of teachers teaching ELs without authorization- 15% 1B.
+The number/rate of students lacking their own textbook as measured by Williams Curriculum materials reporting.
+Rate of students lacking their own textbook- 0% Rate of students lacking their own textbook- 0% (2021-2022) Rate of students lacking their own textbooks- 0% (2022-23) Rate of students lacking their own textbook- 0% 1C.
 The overall Facility Rating Tool (FIT).
-Overall Facility Rating Tool (FIT)- 100% Overall Facility Rating Tool (FIT)- 100% (2021-2022) Overall Facility Rating Tool (FIT)- 100% 2A.
+Overall Facility Rating Tool (FIT)- 100% Overall Facility Rating Tool (FIT)- 100% (2021-2022) Overall Facility Rating Tool (FIT)- 100% (2022-2023) Overall Facility Rating Tool (FIT)- 100% 2A.
 The implementation of state standards as measured by classroom observations.
 Implementation of state standards- 100% based on classroom observation conducted 3 times per year.
 Implementation of state standards- 100% based on classroom observation conducted 3 times per year.
-(2021-2022) Implementation of state standards- 100% base on classroom observation conducted 3 times per year.
-Implementation of state standards as measured by California State Standards Implementation Metric by RSDSS and Butte County Office of Education Implementation of state standards as measured by California State Standards Implementation Metric by RSDSS and Butte County Office of Education- 59.1/100-(59.1%) Implementation of state standards as measured by California State Standards Implementation Metric by RSDSS and Butte County Office of Education- 57/100 (57%) (2021-2022) Implementation of state standards as measured by California State Standards Implementation Metric by RSDSS and Butte County Office of Education- 100%
+(2021-2022) Implementation of state standards- 100% based on classroom observations conducted 4 times per year.
+(2022-23) Implementation of state standards- 100% base on classroom observation conducted 3 times per year.
+Implementation of state standards as measured by California State Standards Implementation Metric by RSDSS and Butte County Office of Education Implementation of state standards as measured by California State Standards Implementation Metric by RSDSS and Butte County Office of Education- 59.1/100-(59.1%) Implementation of state standards as measured by California State Standards Implementation Metric by RSDSS and Butte County Office of Education- 57/100 (57%) (2021-2022) Implementation of state standards as measured by California State Standards Implementation Metric by RSDSS and Butte County Office of Education- 66/100 (66%) 2022-2023 Implementation of state standards as measured by California State Standards Implementation Metric by RSDSS and Butte County Office of Education- 100%